A configuration file is a standard text file with the '

 - General TOML syntax errors from the "Even Better TOML" extension.

 - "No reference to element 'XXX'."
 (Warning)

-The configuration element (Data Node, Task, or Pipeline) is not referenced by any other element.
+The configuration element (Data Node or Task) is not referenced by any other element.

 - "Element 'XXX' does not exist."
 (Error)